dewcked/dewcked.github.io/_posts/2014-08-22-jekyll-clean-theme.md

 * See the [live demo](https://scotte.github.io/jekyll-clean).
 * See it [in action on my own blog](https://scotte.org).

-Welcome to the sample post for the Jekyll Clean theme.
+Welcome to the sample post for the Jekyll Clean theme. :gem:

 A simple and clean Jekyll theme using [bootstrap](http://getbootstrap.com) (not to be confused with jekyll-bootstrap) that's easy to modify and very